-In Tiago’s words, a second brain is a way to capture, organize, and share your digital notes through Evernote -or any other digital note taking app.
-It is fully focused on being practical, giving you multiple strategies to execute and play around with to see what works best for you and your projects.
+In Tiago’s words, a second brain is a way to capture, organize, and share your digital notes through Evernote -or any other digital note-taking app.
+It’s focused on being practical.
+By giving you multiple strategies to execute and play around with to see what works best for you and your projects.

 One part of building a second brain is the use of progressive summarization.
 This was explained as a way to break down an article over time.
 The steps are:

 and each one plays an important role.
 The essence of this idea is that our brains cannot contain or process as much information as we want them to.
 So, through progressive summarization and the repeated passes that require adding to the information.
 It gives our brains the ability to let it sink in and then increases the chances of someone being able to recall it when needed.

 Here is a video I shot on Loom talking about progressive summarization and how it can be used.